- Gary Moller

 How to take the perfect hair sample

-Here are the key points on how to obtain a hair sample
+Here are the key points on how to get a hair sample

-Wash your hair with regular shampoo only, rinse thoroughly with water, do not use anti-dandruff shampoo or conditioner.
-Once hair is cleaned and dry for at least four hours you may cut the sample.
+1. Wash your hair with regular shampoo, rinse thoroughly with water, and do not use anti-dandruff or conditioner.
+Once the hair is cleaned and dried for at least four hours, you may cut the sample.
 Avoid any activity which will cause you to sweat excessively before cutting your sample, as this may affect the hair analysis results.

-If the sampled hair is less than 4cm long, keep all of it for testing.
-If the hair is longer than this, cut off and keep the 4cm of hair that was growing closest to the scalp (discard the excess).
+3. If the sampled hair is less than 4cm long, keep all of it for testing.
+If the hair is longer, cut off and keep the 4cm of hair growing closest to the scalp (discard the excess).
+The weight of the hair, not the length, is of most importance, so very short hair is fine.
+Just make sure there is always a little more than is required.

-Place the hair sample in the envelope provided/downloaded, or in a clearly labelled paper envelope or sachet.
-Include your name, age, gender and where the hair was sampled (scalp, pubic, etc).
+4. Place the hair sample in the provided/downloaded envelope or in a clearly labelled paper envelope or sachet.
+Include your name, age, gender and where the hair was sampled (scalp, pubic, etc.).

 How much hair is enough?

-Do not send too little as it may result in us having to come back to you for more hair, with lengthy delays and we don't want that.
+3. Do not send too little.
+We may have to return to you for more hair with lengthy delays, and we don't want that.

 Handy tip: take your hair sample to your local chemist and ask them to weigh it on their special clinical scales.